sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ### Overlay

+In this section, we will take a quick look at the essential part that make up a Kustomize overlay tailored for Sourcegraph.

 #### Template

 An overlay is a directory containing various files to configure your deployment for a specific scenario.
 The overlays should be stored in the `new/overlays directory`, where you can find the [new/overlays/template folder](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/overlays/template) containing a selection of necessary files to construct an overlay for Sourcegraph.
 The [new/overlays/template folder](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/new/overlays/template) can be duplicated as needed to create new overlays for deploying Sourcegraph.

 #### Configuration files

-Below are the configuration files defined by Kustomize and Sourcegraph:
+Below are the configuration files we have defined to make configuring Sourcegraph with an overlay easier.

 ##### kustomization.yaml

-A kustomization.yaml file located in an overlay directory is used to specify how the resources defined in the base manifests should be customized or configured, following the instructions detailed in the [configuration docs for Kustomize](./configure.md).
+A kustomization.yaml file located in the root of an overlay directory.
+It is used to specify how the resources defined in the base manifests should be customized and configured, as described in our [configuration docs for Kustomize](./configure.md).

+##### env and config directories

+The **env directory** and **config directory** are where the configuration files for your deployment should be located.

+- The **env directory** should solely contain files that will be used by the instance after deployment, like frontend.env, tls.cert, tls.key, and ssh files for example
+- The **config directory** are

 ##### frontend.env

-The frontend.env is used to update environment variables for sourcegraph-frontend.
+The **frontend.env** is used to update environment variables for **sourcegraph-frontend**.

-Update the file only if instructed by the component defined in your overlay.
+Update the file only if instructed by the components defined in your overlay.

 ##### overlay.config

 Certain components necessitate additional input from users to construct the overlay.
-The `overlay.config` file is where the configurations needed by these components should be inputted.
+The **overlay.config** file is where the configurations needed by these components should be inputted.

-Update the file only if instructed by the component defined in your overlay.
+Update the file only if instructed by the components defined in your overlay.

 ### Components